Triund “It’s so fascinating to be in Triund. One will

 Once on Triund Hill and one can see the beautiful layers of hills housing small villages spread below in the vast expanse of Kangra valley.
 On the real top point of Triund Hill, the temple of Shri Kunal Pathri Devi is located and you will find a suitable and comfortable route or trail of 60 minutes for the temple from the backside of the Snow Line cafe, the second high campground of Triund Hill.

 The trek starts with climbing a steep slope from McLeodganj and further up to Triund, the trek is covered with thick deodar and oak trees.
 The fresh, crisp air through these trees fills your spirit with enthusiasm and gives you strength to reach Triund Hill.

-You can either plan a one day visit or stay up in Triund for more than two days with friends in your own tents or Rest House of six cozy rooms with a store and kitchen, managed by Himachal Forest Department.
+You can either plan a one day hike or camp up in Triund for more than two days with friends in your own tents or Rest House of six cozy rooms with a store and kitchen, managed by Himachal Forest Department.
 You can book one room for as low as INR 500** per day by contacting the Divisional Forest Officer Dharamsala prior to the commencement of your trek (food is charged separately and room rates may vary as per the regulations of Forest Department).

 (If you can manage to carry your own food stuff and cooking set then you will feel happy for not spending extra money.
 But then are you going up there for relaxation, peace and joy or not for cooking).